 Don't miss the shores of the Madikwe Dam at dusk when hundreds of waterbirds come to drink as the sun goes down, often joined by elephants, lions and rhinos.

 Virgin Atlantic operates a daily direct flight to South Africa from London Heathrow.
-We also operate a seasonal, daily flight to Cape Town between October and March.
-For a completely bespoke safari experience, visit Virgin Holidays who can organise a tailor-made holiday to your exact requirements, with options for Johannesburg hotels, Kruger safari lodges and Madikwe hotels.
+For a completely bespoke safari experience, visit Virgin Holidays who can organise a tailor-made holiday to your exact requirements.

 Photos: header shot of giraffe family in Kruger © Mark Soskolne | Dreamstime.com, Kruger NP © Holger Karius | Dreamstime.com, Pilansberg reserve © Jan Martin Will | Dreamstime.com, Madikwe reserve © Greg Smith | Dreamstime.com.